 Suspension or termination of protocols approved by the IRB can also be issued by VARI officials acting outside of and unrelated to the interests of the IRB (i.e., not necessarily related to protecting the rights and welfare of study subjects).
 Such VARI actions can be made by the VAI Chairman and Chief Executive Officer, VARI General Counsel, Director of Research and Chief Scientific Officer or IO.
 The PI must report any suspension or termination of the conduct of research by VARI officials to the IRB.
-The IRB will review the circumstances to determine the impact of the suspension on the study and on the research subjects.
-The IRB will then determine if suspension or termination of IRB approval is warranted and any actions necessary to notify or to protect human subjects.
+The IRB will review the circumstances to determine the impact of the suspension or termination of IRB approval is warranted and any actions necessary to notify or to protect human subjects.